campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

 2. Go to the running http://127.0.0.1:8123 or (chosen port) and **refresh the page**.
 Notice that the site has changed.

-    > If you are comfortable with `vi` you can use it to load the local `index.html` file and make additional changes.
-Those too would be reflected when you reload the webpage.
-If you are really adventurous, why not try using `exec` to access the running container and modify the files stored there.

 Even though we’ve modified the `index.html` local filesystem and seen it reflected in the running container, we’ve not actually changed the Docker image that the container was started from.